dhrubo55/personal-blog/content/posts/day94.md

 -Xms64m -Xmx512m
 ```

 For a microservice that uses maybe 200MB at peak?
 This was a no-brainer.
-Shaved off **0.2 seconds**.

 ### The Tiered Compilation Secret